hpi-swa-lab/BP2019RH1/doc/research-libraries/chartJS.md

 ## Experience
 - Very easy to learn, very easy to include

+### Ecosystem
-- The documentation / ecosystem on the internet is quite useful and mature.
+The documentation / ecosystem on the internet is quite useful and mature.
 Every problem we had during testing this library could be solved within minutes with the documentation and stack overflow.
-- Very need animations
+Very need animations.
-- On top of that many [plugins](https://www.chartjs.org/docs/2.7.2/notes/extensions.html) can be found online, written by the community
+On top of that many [plugins](https://www.chartjs.org/docs/2.7.2/notes/extensions.html) can be found online, written by the community
+### Customizable to needs?
+It is not very customizable.
+It is just a library for plotting data that you provide.
+It is very versatile in displaying the data, though.
+Once plotted the data can be updated or extendet, but not changed radically like we would like to have it.